Continuation-of-Ashford/ashford-docs/playing_the_game/downtime_actions.md

 ###### Requires the Enchanter or Arcane building relevant to item type
 Occasionally, the party may find a magic item they can find no use or buyers for.
 In this case, it is prudent to extract its core components to recycle them into a more useful items.

  "Grinding up" an item into Residuum in such a way requires 3 downtimes for a rare item or 6 downtimes for a very rare item.
+It also costs gold equal to half the price required to craft an item of the same rarity (i.e., `(2d10+2) * 125` for Rare and `(2d10+2) * 1250` for Very Rare).

 The resulting Residuum is a magical crafting component of an equal rarity to the item that was destroyed.